Due to major building activity, some collections are unavailable. Please check your requests before visiting. Learn more.

 - enhance the national and international reputation of the National Library as an institution of major research significance.

-- copies of collection materials (within reasonable limits and according to access and copyright conditions)
+- high resolution digital copies of collection materials if required for publication or other public uses (within set limits and according to access and copyright conditions).

 - reimbursement of travel costs equivalent to one return domestic airfare to Canberra (not payable to residents in the Canberra region), subject to substantiation of the expenditure.
 Reimbursement of international travel is capped at AUD $2,500, and limited to one return flight.